 The HP 10544A/ HP 10811A 10MHz oscillator output is not very stiff and is designed to put out 1.0V rms into 1000 ohms from oscillators ac coupled (.01uF) emitter-follower.
 This is sufficient to drive the Shera board by itself but MUST be run into a distribution amplifier to buffer and isolate the oscillators output from other pieces of test equipment.
 You can run it straight into the Shera board during testing and setup but in the final layout IT MUST BE BUFFERED with a distribution amplifier described further down this page.

 I use the buffered output of the frequency standard to lock, the time bases for my HP 5328A counter, a HP 5342A counter, a HP 8656B signal generator, a PTS160 LO Signal Generator, a Tek 494AP Spectrum Analyzer, a DSP-10, and lately to lock a 30 mhz reference signal for my ICOM 756 so the 765 is now accurate to 1Hz that I use for ARRL Frequency Measuring Tests with great results.
 I also have spare 10mHz outputs to use on other equipment that can use a common and very accurate 10Meg reference source.
-I want everything locked to this 10MHz standard in my ham shack.
+I have everything locked to this 10MHz standard in my ham shack.

 HP 10544A or HP 10811A Crystal Ovens